envs-net/help/docs/index.md

 ## user account features
 - terminal connection over [ssh and mosh](https://help.envs.net/help/#ssh)
 - 200 process/threads at a time
-- soft 1024mb/hard 1536mb limit on storage
+- soft 1024mb / hard 1536mb limit on storage
 - [e-mail](https://help.envs.net/mail/) (250mb mailbox storage)

   *if you need more (mailbox-)storage space for your work then feel free to contact us.*